Keyboard shortcuts

 Who This Course Is For

-This course is explicitly designed for blind and visually impaired learners who use screen readers (NVDA, JAWS, VoiceOver).
+This course is explicitly designed for blind and visually impaired learners who use screen readers (NVDA, JAWS, Orca, VoiceOver, Windows Narrator, Dolphin SuperNova).
 It eliminates GUI navigation and visual feedback in favor of keyboard-driven, text-based workflows that screen readers can fully access.

 Accessibility is not an add-on.
 It is the foundation of every tool, workflow, and lesson in this curriculum.